lzwjava/blog-source/original/2025-01-25-llama-cpp-en.md

 It's a great iOS app.
 In the settings, there are around 20 models.
 When importing a GGUF model by ourselves, which are downloaded from Hugging Face, it may lead to a crash.

+## Benefits

+Self-hosting these LLM models allows you to run them locally without needing network access.
+For example, when downloading large files that congest the network, running a local model can be beneficial.

 ## Resources

 *   [Hugging Face GGML Models](https://huggingface.co/ggml-org?sort_models=downloads#models)